netket/netket/Examples/Autoregressive/README.md

+# Autoregressive Examples

+---
+description: Autoregressive neural networks for quantum many-body systems.
+These models generate quantum states by sampling particles sequentially, leveraging the autoregressive property to capture complex correlations.
+physics: Quantum many-body ground states, variational Monte Carlo
+techniques: Autoregressive neural networks, MADE, FastARNN
+---

 # Examples of autoregressive neural networks

 In this folder there are examples of autoregressive neural networks with dense and convolutional layers.